 This can cause limited participation in activities which leads to disability and handicap and impairment of quality of life.

-“Frequent episodes of vertigo— whether lasting only for a few seconds or days on end are a primary sign of a vestibular dysfunction, especially when linked to changes in head and body position ”
+“Frequent episodes of vertigo, triggered by changes in head and body position— whether lasting only for a few seconds or days on end are a primary sign of a vestibular dysfunction”